CKingX/ddrescue_error_mapping/README.md

 git clone https://github.com/CKingX/ddrescue_error_mapping.git
 cargo install --path ./ddrescue_error_mapping
 ```
-Now you can run by typing dm-mount in terminal!
+Now you can run by typing ddr-mount in terminal!
+Upgrading it is as simple as replacing cloning the repository again and running the cargo install command again.

 ## Limitations
 * ddr-mount does not yet work under WSL